YakovM93/Short-Range-Oversquashing/README.md

 Research project investigating oversquashing phenomena in Message Passing Neural Networks (MPNNs), specifically focusing on short-range information bottlenecks in graph neural networks.

 ## Description

----
-This project addresses the oversquashing problem in Graph Neural Networks (GNNs), where information bottlenecks prevent effective message passing between nodes.
+This Paper addresses the oversquashing problem in Graph Neural Networks (GNNs), where information bottlenecks prevent effective message passing between nodes.
 The research implements and evaluates various mechanisms to mitigate oversquashing issues, by Analysis of the two-radius problem in star-graphs with Multiple architectural of GNN variants, Transformer variants, Multilayer Perceptron and Virtual nodes.
 Implementation with PyTorch, PyTorch Geometric, and PyTorch Lightning.
 ---

 ## Features
----

 - **Multiple Architectures**: Support for GIN, GAT, GCN, GGNN, GraphSAGE, Graph Transformer, FSW ,SetTransformer and Sumformer implementations, MLP
 - **Virtual Nodes**: Single and multiple virtual node configurations
 - **Synthetic Benchmarks**: Two-radius and one-radius problem generators